-The baker-system shall be used during all Girls Minnesota High School Bowling contests.
+The baker-system shall be used during all Minnesota High School Bowling contests.
 A bowler that bowls in frame #1 of a game may only bowl again in frame #6 of the same game.
-A bowler that bowls in frame #2 of a game may only bowl again in frame #3 of a game may only bowl again in frame #8 of the same game.
-A bowler that bowls in frame #4 of a game may only bowl again in frame #9 of the same game.
+A bowler that bowls in frame #2 of a game may only bowl again in frame #7 of the same game.
 A bowler that bowls in frame #3 of a game may only bowl again in frame #8 of the same game.
-A bowler that bowls in frame #4 of a game may only bowl again in frame #9 of the same game.
+A bowler that bowls in frame #4 of a game may only bowl again in frame #8 of the same game.
+A bowler that bowls again in frame #9 of the same game.
 A bowler that bowls in frame #5 of a game may only bowl again in frame #10 of the same game.
 A ball will be counted as a zero if a bowler bowls in the wrong frame.
 Teams will bowl an entire game on one lane and will switch to their opponent's lane for the next game.
 The team on the left (or lower numbered) lane will throw the first ball of each game.
 Teams shall match each other frame for frame throughout an entire game.
 Moreover, teams shall remain in the same frame as their opponent at all times (e.g. a team is not allowed to throw a ball in frame #2 if its opponent is still bowling in frame #1).
 Once both teams have completed a frame then either team can begin bowling in the next frame.
 A team that bowls in a frame ahead of its opponent at any time can be forced to take a zero for each ball it throws.
 All regular season matches shall be the best 3 of 5 games (5 games must be bowled, even if a team wins the first three games).
 No individual or team statistics will count if a regular season match does not last five games.
 In any frame, if both bowlers refuse to roll first, the bowler on the left (lower number) lane shall roll the first ball.
 If the bowler on the left refuses, he/she will take a zero for that frame.
+A team that only has four players will choose before any new game begins whether they will take a zero for frames 1 and 6 or 2 and 7 and they will report this decision to their opponent's head coach.
+A team that only has three players will take a zero for frames 1, 2, 6, and 7.